Myanmar police detain student protesters in Rakhine state | Law-Order

 Tens of thousands of Rohingya, a Muslim minority in Rakhine state, are confined to camps and villages and deprived of rights including freedom of movement.
 The state has long been a tinderbox of tension between Rohingya and ethnic Rakhine, a mostly Buddhist group that make up the majority.

 Kyaw Win, founder of BHRN said the students were "an example of a way to a better future in Burma, yet have been criminalised and deprived of their freedoms".
-(Editing by Michael Perry)
+(Editing by Michael Perry and Philippa Fletcher)

 ALSO READ